 In this section, we provide descriptions and comprehensive, official sources for FRA's regulations (also called rules), selected legislation, as well as policy and guidance documents.
 Additionally, you will find current topics of high interest or significant impact to Congress, railroads, employees, labor, public interest groups and other stakeholders.

 FRA supports passenger and freight railroading through a variety of competitive grant, dedicated grant, and loan programs to develop safety improvements, relieve congestion, and encourage the expansion and upgrade of passenger and freight rail infrastructure and services.
 FRA also provides training and technical assistance to grantees and stakeholders.

 The FRA eLibrary contains all the documents that are found throughout the FRA Public Website.
 Multiple pages on the website may link to the same eLibrary item based on its set of metadata.

-For the proposed High Speed Train (HST) system, the Authority certified the Final Program EIR and issued a decision, and FRA issued a Record of Decision in November 2005 on the Final Program EIS.
-The FRA and Authority selected the HST Alternative for further project level environmental review and selecting corridor alignments and potential station locations, including a corridor between Los Angeles and Orange County.
+For the proposed High-Speed Rail (HSR) system, the Authority certified the Final Program EIR and issued a decision, and FRA issued a Record of Decision in November 2005 on the Final Program EIS.
+The FRA and Authority selected the HSR Alternative for further project level environmental review and selecting corridor alignments and potential station locations, including a corridor between Los Angeles and Orange County.
 For more information see the page for the Program EIR/EIS .

-The preparation of this project level Los Angeles – Orange County HST EIR/EIS will involve development of preliminary engineering designs and assessment of environmental effects associated with the construction, operation, and maintenance of the HST system, including track, ancillary facilities and stations, along the previously selected Los Angeles – Orange County corridor.
+The preparation of this project level Los Angeles – Anaheim HSR EIR/EIS will involve development of preliminary engineering designs and assessment of environmental effects associated with the construction, operation, and maintenance of the HSR system, including track, ancillary facilities and stations, along the previously selected Los Angeles – Orange County corridor.